 Treatment depends on whether the problem is in the adrenal glands, the pituitary gland, or elsewhere.

 The first step people can take in the treatment of Cushing syndrome is to support their general condition by following a diet that is high in protein and potassium.
-Sometimes, drugs that increase potassium or lower blood glucose (sugar) levels are necessary.
+Sometimes, medications that increase potassium or lower blood glucose (sugar) levels are necessary.
 Any increase in blood pressure needs to be treated.
 Because people with Cushing syndrome are also at increased risk of blood clots in their veins, so blood thinners may be used.
 These people are also especially likely to develop infections, which may be life-threatening.

 Both adrenal glands may have to be removed if tumors are present in both adrenal glands, attempted removal of a pituitary or other ACTH-secreting tumor is not effective, or blood levels of ACTH are high but an ACTH-secreting tumor cannot be found.
 People who have both adrenal glands removed, and many people who have part of their adrenal glands removed, must take corticosteroids for life.

 Tumors outside the pituitary and adrenal glands that secrete excess hormones are usually surgically removed.

-Certain drugs, such as metyrapone or ketoconazole, can lower cortisol levels and can be used while awaiting more definitive treatment such as surgery.
+Certain medications, such as metyrapone or ketoconazole, can lower cortisol levels and can be used while awaiting more definitive treatment such as surgery.
 Mifepristone, which can block the effects of cortisol, can also be used.
-People with mild cases of persistent or recurrent disease may benefit from the drug pasireotide, although this will tend to cause or worsen diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
+People with mild cases of persistent or recurrent disease may benefit from pasireotide, although this will tend to cause or worsen diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
 Symptoms of diabetes may... read more .
 Cabergoline may also occasionally be useful.
-Pasireotide and cabergoline decrease the ability of corticotropin to stimulate production of cortisol by the adrenal glands.
+Pasireotide and cabergoline decrease the ability of ACTH to stimulate production of cortisol by the adrenal glands.
 Osilodrostat and levoketoconazole can also be used to lower cortisol levels; like metyrapone and ketoconazole, they block production of cortisol in the adrenal glands.